Can You Change Portugal Golden Visa Funds After Investing?

 Changing Golden Visa funds is a legal and operational process, not a simple investment preference.

 If the current fund is unsuitable, switching may still be worth exploring.
-But the replacement fund, transfer path and evidence pack need to be planned before the old position is disturbed.
+But the replacement fund, transfer path, tax treatment and evidence pack need to be planned before the old position is disturbed.

 Frequently Asked Questions